In the previous post here, I successfully connected DS4 controller to Raspberry Pi.

 The setup looks like this in my environment.

-Connecting DS4 to Raspberry Pi can be referred to my previous work here
+Connecting DS4 to Raspberry Pi can be referred to my previous work here.

 Also, the using Adafruit servo controller shield board and pan & tilt servo kit can be referred to my previous work here as well.